 Doctor of Philosophy (PhD)

 A bachelor’s degree, ordinarily with distinction.
 Previous concentration in anthropology is not required, but some substantive engagement with anthropology is generally expected of applicants.
 All applicants are required to take the aptitude tests of the Graduate Record Examinations.
 In addition to academic qualifications, admission decisions are based on the best possible fit between a student’s prospective research area and the current areas of research and teaching of department faculty.

 Minimum of two years of full-time study (up to 16 half-courses or the equivalent).
 The department considers a period of six years in residence the norm for PhD candidates, after which students will receive lowest priority for access to departmental aid, teaching fellowships, and the use of facilities.
 For financial residence requirements, see the Graduate School of Arts and Sciences (GSAS) Guide to Admissions and Financial Aid.

-Students admitted to the PhD program receive five years of funding.
+Students admitted to the PhD program receive six years of funding.
 This guarantee by the GSAS includes tuition and fees, plus ten months of stipend support in the G-1 and G-2 years; four semesters of support from guaranteed teaching fellowships in the G-3 and G-4 years, two semesters of tuition and fees in the G-5 year and a final year of support for dissertation completion.
-Students will ideally obtain support from outside funding agencies for a year’s fieldwork for their dissertation research.
-This fieldwork will normally occur in the fifth year of the student’s program of study.
+Students will ideally obtain support from outside funding agencies for a years fieldwork for their dissertation research.
+This fieldwork will normally occur in the fifth year of the students program of study.